damianhakert/damianhakert.github.io/source/handbook/people-operations/ceo-preferences/index.html.md

 The EA should follow up to chase the draft post.

 ### Email
-* Labels :archive, respond or urgent/important
+* Labels: /archive, /respond or /urgent-important
-* Prep draft responses
+* Prepare draft responses
 * Standard reply for recruiters:
 “We do not accept solicitations by recruiters, recruiting agencies, headhunters and outsourcing organizations.
 Please find all info [on our jobs page](https://about.gitlab.com/jobs/#no-recruiters)”